 You are now ready to create your first dashboard from the information collected by Prometheus.
 You can also import some dashboards from a collection of shared dashboards

-Here is an example of a Dashboard that uses the CPU usage of our node and presents it in Grafana:
+Below is an example of a dashboard that uses the CPU usage of our node and presents it in Grafana: